A Brief History of Series Romance

 Romance Lines or Imprints

 What is a line or an imprint?
 A line is a category, or series, of books written by assorted authors that, while usually unrelated, share commonalities.
-These can be heat level, length of the book, and tropes employed.
+These can be heat level, book length, and tropes employed.

 A publishing house creates and distributes books.
 Publishers use trade names, or imprints, to market their books to the appropriate audiences.